LLNL/raja-suite-tutorial/Intro_Tutorial/lessons/NEW_raja_algs/README.md

 double pi_val = 4.0 * pi.get();
 ```

-An analogous implementation of this pi approximation using a RAJA atomic operation
+An alternative implementation of this $\pi$ approximation using a RAJA atomic operation
 looks like this:

 ```